Olorin71/sdf/README.md

 ## Sponsors

-All images referenced in the [spons json](./src/spons/spons.json) will be shown in the sponsors area with links to each sponsor's website.
+All images referenced in the [spons_current json](./src/spons/spons_current.json) will be shown in the sponsors area with links to each sponsor's website.